Skip to main content

 Architecture Configuration

-Baseline: Client → AgentCore Gateway → Bedrock Inference (base models)
+Baseline: Client → AgentCore Gateway → Bedrock Inference (Default Models)

 Alt A-1: Client → LiteLLM → kgateway (RoundRobin) → vLLM Pods